stjordanis/terra-docs-old/docs/dev-join-network.md

 terrad init <your_custom_moniker>
 ```

-{% hint style="warning" %}
-Monikers can only contain  ASCII characters.
+> Monikers can only contain  ASCII characters.
-Using Unicode characters will render your node unreachable.
+> Using Unicode characters will render your node unreachable.
-{% endhint %}
+{warning}

 You can edit this `moniker` later, in the `~/.terrad/config/config.toml` file: